spewil/phd/sections/experimental_methods.md

 ## High-Dimensional EMG Feedback

+Electromyography is the detection of changes in chemical potential using electrodes.
+In my setup, we use a total 64 monopolar surface electrodes and monopolar needle electrodes to record chemical potentials from muscles in the forearm and hand.

 The goal of the project’s first phase is to develop a high-dimensional surface EMG recording rig to generate datasets with high signal-to-noise ratio and dense coverage over superficial muscles of the arm and hand.
 The first question of this phase is: what are the limitations of a closed-loop myocontrol experiment, and how can such constraints be avoided or leveraged?
 To answer this question we will develop a signal processing pipeline and diagnostics suite to identify constraints in the setup and aim to overcome, as much as possible, the limitations inherent in surface EMG recording such as muscle crosstalk and rigorous electrode placement.

 Franc ̧ois Hug.
 Can muscle coordination be precisely studied by surface electromyography?